2008-2016 Ford F-450

 Replacing your factory speakers

-Depending on the factory package, the F-450 can have speakers in the front doors, rear doors, and rear side panels, and possibly a subwoofer behind the rear seat.
+Depending on the factory package, your truck will have speakers in the front doors, rear doors, and rear side panels, and possibly a subwoofer behind the rear seat.

 The tweeters, if present, will be found in the front door sail panels (Crutchfield Research Photo)